fenago/python-networking-sysadmins/development/lab_guides/Lab_2.md

 ![](./images/C13963_02_04.jpg)

-Figure 2.4: A matrix representation of data
+Caption: A matrix representation of data

 Now you will see how you can store this matrix as a nested list in the following exercise.